Best Ice Axe

 This particular ice axe features a relatively gentle curvature to the pick and positive clearance, making it usable as both a mountaineering pick and as a self-arrest tool when needed.
 With this particular ice axe, a type of balance has been found between general use and technical merit that works quite well.

-The Grivel Air Tech Evolution Ice Axe is a solid, technically sound ice axe that is fairly comfortable to hold and use.
-While some might find that the weight is a bit much for continuous use, this ice axe is a great choice to have around at all times because of its small size and portability.
+The Petzl Gully Ice Axe is a solid, technically sound ice axe that is fairly comfortable to hold and use.
+While some might find the fact that the picks are non-replaceable a turnoff, this ice axe is a great choice to have around at all times because of its small size and portability.

 The length of this particular ice axe can vary between 58, 66 and 74 centimeters, so finding one that suits your body and style of climbing should be fairly easy.